sbommaganty/Ecommerce/README.md

 - JDK version 8 or later for Android app development.

-- Android Studio for Android app development.
+- Android Studio for Android app development(Windows or Mac).

-- Xcode for iOS development, download from Mac App Store.
+- Xcode for iOS development, download from Mac App Store(only in mac only).

 - Install CocoaPods using RubyGems for managing iOS dependencies(only in mac).